July 04, 2024

 like some natural disaster,

-and now above that street there's a rainbow.
+and now above the same street there's a rainbow.

 There's a girl who took that rainbow